SenseTecnic/SenseTecnic.github.io/README.md

 - https://help.github.com/articles/using-jekyll-with-pages/
 - https://github.com/jekyll/jekyll

 I've set up a GruntFile to make it easier to remember how to build and serve the site.
-To build the page:
+To build the page ensure you've installed grunt:

+    npm install -g grunt
+    npm install

+Then call grunt

     grunt